-- The creation of easy comparison tools by expert but impartial bodies.
-For example, the study into insurance plans covering substance misuse disorders resulted in the generation of the Consumer Guide and Scorecard: Health Insurance Coverage in California for Substance Use Disorders & Mental Health.
-This 20-page report was written and complied with the aim of clarity and readability.
-As highlighted by the researchers, the scorecard illustrates a role and a capacity for professional associations to raise awareness and improve understanding of issues that impact on those vulnerable individuals they are there to support.
+The creation of easy comparison tools by expert but impartial bodies.
+For example, the study on insurance plans for substance misuse disorders resulted in the Consumer Guide and Scorecard.
+This informed health insurance coverage in California for substance use disorders and mental health.
+The 20-page report was written for readability.
+The scorecard illustrates a role for associations.
+They should raise awareness and improve insight on issues impacting vulnerable people.

-- Continuing the campaign for Plain English: The movement for Plain English – that businesses and government be required to write their policies so that readers can actually make sense of them – continues to gain momentum.
-There are now numerous examples of policies put in place to help ensure readability of documents aimed at the general public with 44 of the 50 US states having some requirement that insurance contracts to be written in plain English.
-With many champions of this movement pushing for change, the implementation of strict requirements for insurers to write at a level of readability suitable for the general public may be on the horizon.
+Continuing the campaign for Plain English.
+The movement for Plain English continues to gain momentum.
+There are now numerous examples of government policies in place for it.
+44 of the 50 US states require that insurance contracts be written in Plain English.
+Strict rules for insurers to write for the public may be on the horizon.

-In particular, whether consumers were willing to engage in conflict if the contractor does not meet consumer expectations.
+(c) whether consumers were willing to contest the contract if it did not meet expectations.

-These raised expectations were, in turn, a key determinant of willingness of participants to seek information, file complaints, or undertake legal action in the event of a claim not being met.
+These results affected the willingness of participants to take action in the event of a claim not being met.

-While more research is needed, this initial evidence supports the potential value to consumers of making insurance policies more readable.
+More research is needed.
+However, this initial evidence supports the importance of insurance readability.